tsohil/jQuery-Form-Validator/README.md

 So what has changed since version 1.x?

- * A whole bunch of validation functions have been added (see below)
+ * A whole bunch of validation functions have been added (see below).
  * A modular design have been introduced, which means that some validation functions is default and others is part of a module.
 This in turn reduces server and bandwidth costs.
- * You no longer need to prefix the validation rules with "validate_"
+ * You no longer need to prefix the validation rules with "validate_".
- * Error message position now defaults to "element"
+ * Error message position now defaults to "element".
- * The optional features (validatOnBlur and showHelpOnFocus) is now enabled by default
+ * The optional features (validateOnBlur and showHelpOnFocus) is now enabled by default.
- * The function $.setForm is introduced that makes it possible to initiate the form validation with less code
+ * The function $.setupForm(config) is introduced to reduce the amount of code that needs to be written when initiating the form validation.

 ### Default validators and features (no module needed)